 Click on the program titles below to find more information about our offerings for students in Kindergarten through High School.

 Youth Enrichment: Academic and enrichment classes are offered throughout the year for students in elementary and middle school.
 Explore exciting STEM topics or gain additional practice in school subjects.

 Junior High Achievers: Students entering grades 7 and 8 are invited to explore high school curriculum among a group of peers in classes modeled after high school standards.

 High School Programs: Elective and academic options throughout the year include test preparation, tutoring and our new summer refresher series.

-Summer Camps: Explorer Camps provide all-day fun for students entering kindergarten to grade six.
+Summer Camps: Explorer Camps provide all-day fun for students entering kindergarten to grade five.
 Students entering grades seven to ten can participate in the Counselor Training program or Teen X-Treme Camps.